 From the Museum of Jurassic of Technology to the Museum of Death, the city of Los Angeles certainly has no shortage of weird museums — but Velveteria is easily its most trippy one yet.

 And it needs your help.

 The museum is experiencing financial troubles and has been struggling to keep its doors open since at least last summer.
-In June, it started a GoFundMe campaign to raise $50,000.
-In nine months, it’s only raised 5.6 percent of that amount.
+In June 2018, it started a GoFundMe campaign to raise $50,000.
+In nine months, it had only raised 5.6 percent of that amount.

 Even though the internet is gaga for it and celebrities like Anthony Bourdain, Jay Leno, and Tom Green have given it ample press, Velveteria is in straights.
 Not enough customers are visiting the museum, and, according to its owner, even fewer are willing to pay the $10 admission price.

 “For what this is, I should be getting 20, 30 people a day,” said Carl Baldwin, Velveteria’s 66-year-old founder and owner.
 “It’s just me and Iggy [Pop] here eating dog food, trying to stay alive.”

 Among other things, Baldwin is a native Southern Californian, a former Vietnam War protestor, and a bleeding-heart liberal known for wearing funny hats, and, fittingly, velvet jackets.
 When he talks, he rambles, squishing his sentences with historical facts and pop culture zingers that are easy to miss because they’re so obscure and delivered at such a fast clip.
 He pokes fun at evangelists, has a history of getting kicked out of political rallies, and thinks that cops would benefit from taking LSD.
 And, more than anything else, he loves velvet paintings.